sagemath/trac_to_gh/Issue 8279.md

 # Issue 8279: cygwin: cliquer names the library incorrectly for cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8279

 Original creator: was